JuliaHealth/NeuroAnalyzer.jl/Documentation.md

 s_freqs(t)
 ```

-Return vector of frequencies and Nyquist frequency for given time vector `t`.
+Return vector of frequencies and Nyquist frequency for time vector.

 **Arguments**